Get Your Cholesterol Checked

 If you don't have insurance, you may still be able to get free or low-cost cholesterol testing.
 Find a health center near you and ask about cholesterol testing.

-- Free preventive care adults covered by the Affordable Care Act
+- Free preventive care for adults covered by the Affordable Care Act

 - How the Affordable Care Act protects you